How to Analyze Competitors’ Social Media and Engage Their Followers

 For instance, knowing that I (Atlas Obscura) only have 200k Facebook page likes and Matador Network has almost 700k.
 It’s time to begin closely monitoring my competitor’s Facebook page and see where my strategies can be similar to theirs and where I should try being complementary instead.
 It seems that unlike our performance on Twitter – where the difference is smaller – there’s room to get much better on Facebook.

 Let’s start with the last thing we talked about when referring to Twitter – when to post.
 What I find from here is that the Matador Network Facebook page isn’t quite active during Saturdays – which suits me the most, since I decided that it’s an appropriate day to be active on Twitter, too.
 But unlike Twitter, I know that my own Facebook subscribers aren’t active on Saturdays – so I can actually adapt Matador Network’s strategy to my needs.

 However, knowing that people, in general, tend to be less active on social media during the weekends, I won’t exaggerate – just post cool travel insights every now and then to make people’s weekends more fun.

-Of course, me being more active is in addition to my current activity.
-Given that on Facebook the difference between me and my competitor is significant, I could try their social media strategy – copy their posting schedule (it seems to be working!).
+Given that on Facebook the difference between me and my competitor is significant, I could try their social media strategy – maybe even copy their posting schedule.

 Matador Network doesn’t only have more Facebook fans, it also has a great engagement rate.
-So let’s debunk this.
+So let’s figure out why.